sarmadiali98/ReLico/verifier-benchmarks/README.md

 * The LF-side workflow is based on previously published LF verification benchmark infrastructure and was adapted for this work.
 * The purpose of the adaptation is **comparative evaluation**, not republication of the original LF benchmark suite in isolation.
+* The TR-side workflow is repository-local and reproducible via the Python batch script plus an externally downloaded RMC jar.
 * The TR and LF sides should be interpreted together as paired verification artifacts for cross-framework comparison.

 ## Citation and attribution